+Member Technical Self- Education/ International Other measures regulation campaign cooperation issues Australia Spam filtering by No / The ACMA provides UCENet/ telecommunication/ direct education to both MoUs with internet service regulatory industry and both the USA providers model consumers and Canada/ remains RCEP appropriate. agreement Cambodia MaxBIT spam No No No filter Cook N/A No N/A No Islands Republic KCC and KISA Spam For business GSMA global of Korea develop and distribution operators; business project/

-member Technical measures Self- Education/ International Other
+Member Technical Self- Education/ International Other

-regulation campaign cooperation issues
+measures regulation campaign cooperation issues

-Australia Spam filtering by No / The ACMA provides UCENet/

-telecommunication/ direct education to both MoUs with

-internet service regulatory industry and both the USA

-providers model consumers and Canada/

-remains RCEP

-appropriate. agreement

-Republic KCC and KISA Spam For business GSMA global

-of Korea develop and distribution operators; business project/

 distribute software status briefing sessions and UCENet/

 to block spam. report (half educational content UCENet Asia-

 KISA-RBL, KISA- yearly) production/ Pacific(Korea,

 MRBL, White For users; Australia, Japan,

 domain, SPF production of New Zealand,

 educational Taiwan) /

 materials and RCEP

 educational contents agreement

 Japan N/A N/A N/A UCENet/

 RCEP

 agreement

-Singapore N/A Spam Public education RCEP
+Singapore blocking scam Spam Public education RCEP

-control agreement
+SMS/calls control agreement,

-guidelines/
+guidelines/ MoU with

-Code of
+Code of ACMA

-practice by
+practice by Australia

 industry

 association

 P.R.China N/A N/A Education/awareness UCENet/

 raising RCEP

 agreement

+Lao PDR SMS inspection No No RCEP

+system agreement

 Malaysia N/A N/A Education/awareness UCENet/

 raising RCEP

 agreement

+Nepal No No No No

 New N/A Code of N/A RCEP

 Zealand practice by agreement

 private

 associations

 Hong Do-not-call register Code of education and Free Trade AI/chatbot

 Kong (fax, SMS, pre- practice by publicity Agreement

 recorded telephone private programmes to between Hong

 message) associations educate the public; Kong, China

 public seminars, and Australia/

 roving exhibitions UCENEt

-Indonesia N/A N/A N/A RCEP
+India N/A N/A N/A N/A

+Indonesia No No Education and RCEP

+Member Technical Self- Education / International Other

+measures regulation campaign cooperation issues

-agreement
+awareness raising policy agreement

 Thailand Mail cleaner Code of no RCEP

-service by internet Practice agreement
+Thanana service by internet Practice no agreement

-service provider
+service by internet Tractice agreement

+Pakistan Anti-spam filters No Public awareness No

+1 unistan Time spain inters 110 messages, 110

+Advertisement

+Papua No No Awareness raising No

+New through media

+Guinea

 Philippines N/A N/A N/A RCEP

 agreement

 Viet Nam Spam portal N/A N/A RCEP

 agreement

 Bhutan N/A No No No

 Brunei Technical measures No general online safety RCEP

 by network awareness program; agreement

 operator online safety

 learning materials,

 publish videos,

 audios and

 awareness materials

 for broadcast,

 awareness talks

-Micronesia Technical measures No No No
+Technical measures No No No

 (Federated by Telecon

 States of) Corporation

 Kiribati N/A No No No

 Sri Lanka Technical measures No Education and No

 by each awareness through

 organization social media,

 sending SMS to

 subscribers by

-operators
+T NT.
+NT operators NT

+Tonga No No No No